 The demand for eco-friendly clothing is growing by the day with an ever-increasing number of brands acknowledging the various benefits of hemp wear and other types of natural fabrics.
 These natural materials are favored by an increasing number of clothing brands for myriad reasons, including comfort, durability and versatility.

-While hemp can be utilized across many industries, is a favorable option for clothing for a variety of reasons.
-Hemp fibers can be used to create a wide array of products, including hemp wear like shirts, jeans, dresses, bags and hats.
-Other uses include skin care products, food products, paper and building materials, to name a few.
+While hemp can be utilized across many industries, it is a favorable option for clothing for a variety of reasons.
+Hemp fibers can be used to create a wide array of products, including hemp wear like shirts, jeans, dresses, bags, and hats.
+Other uses include skin care products, food products, paper, and building materials, to name a few.

 As the battle to preserve the earth wages on, more and more consumers are searching for eco-friendly clothing options.
 Whether you own your own clothing company or are simply on the hunt for clothing that both looks and feels good, there are many reasons why hemp is fashion’s often-overlooked miracle fiber.